 Is Good for the Mind and Heart

 Proverbs 17:22 says, “A cheerful heart is good medicine, but a crushed spirit dries up the bones.”
-The key to being enthusiastic begins with your heart focus.
-So seek first the kingdom of God and his righteousness, and all these things will be added to you.
+Being enthusiastic begins with your heart focus.
+Seek first the kingdom of God and his righteousness, and all these things will be added to you.
 (Matthew 6:33)

-Pray that God will begin to give you enthusiasm in your ministry today.
+Pray that God will give you enthusiasm in your ministry today.